apisty1/sustainability-rag-thesis/ingest-pdf/README.md

 This module represents the **data foundation** of the entire system:

 ```
-PDF → Clean text → Token-aware chunks → Embeddings → Vector DB → RAG backend → Frontend
+PDF → Clean text / Structured data → Embeddings → Vector DB → RAG backend → Frontend
 ```

-All downstream components rely on the **quality, structure, and consistency** of the data generated here.
+All downstream components rely on the **quality, structure, and modeling choices** made at this stage.

 ---